|Forum | Marketplace | Knowledge Base|

 THIS IS NOT A SERVICE TO PROVIDE BROCHURES OR INFORMATION.
 It is an e-mail discussion group.

 If you would prefer to read/post messages via the web rather than receiving a lot of e-mail (some of these mailing lists are very active), you should consider using the web forum instead.
 The web forum contains the same messages as the mailing lists in a convenient threaded and searchable format.
 The web forum and mailing list are tied together in that anything posted to a mailing list is also posted to the web forum and vice-versa.
 This unique system is provided to give you a choice of format, web or e-mail.
 You may sign up for both if you like.

-AOL USERS:AOL has never been mailing-list friendly and has recently become even more problematic.
-AOL rejects a lot of legitimate e-mail as "spam" including mail from from mailing lists.
-Also, a new policy went into effect in April of 2014 causing any mail sent from an AOL address, but going through a server other than an AOL server, to be rejected by most of the internet.
-This directly affects mailing lists.
-AOL users should use the web forum instead of the mailing list.
+AOL and Yahoo USERS:AOL and Yahoo have instituted policies that prohibit their users from posting to mailing lists. any mail sent from an AOL/Yahoo address, but going through a server other than an AOL/Yahoo server, to be rejected by most of the internet.
+AOL's policy can be found HERE.
+Yahoo's policy is very similar.
+AOL and Yahoo users should use the web forum instead of the mailing list.

 If you join any of our mailing lists, please KEEP YOUR COMPUTER FREE OF VIRUSES!
 A virus will find the list posting address on the infected computer and send itself, a link to an infected web page or spam out to the mailing list.
 Since it is coming "from" a list member, the list software will distribute it to all list members.
 Any member becoming infected with a virus will be removed from the list immediately.